Reonu/mvc/README.md

 In order to compile, you need BOTH AN US ROM AND A JAPANESE ROM, named baserom.us.z64 and baserom.jp.z64.
 You also need to run ``python3 extract_assets.py jp`` before trying to compile.
 You also need gcc, which you can install with the following command: `sudo apt install gcc-mips-linux-gnu`

+Feel free to use this source code for whatever you want.
+All I ask is that you provide credit.

 # HackerSM64
 **AFTER CLONING THE REPO, CHECK OUT THE `include/config.h` FILE BEFORE ANYTHING ELSE!
 IT THERE'S A LOT OF STUFF IN THIS REPO THAT CAN BE TOGGLED THERE.**